syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-Essential-Studio-Offline-Installer.md

 * PHP
 * JSP

-   N> Universal Windows Platform will be installed in Windows 8.1 and later.

-## Step-by-Step Installation

-The following procedure illustrates how to install Essential Studio Online Installer setup.
+The following procedure illustrates how to install Essential Studio Offline Installer setup.

-1. Double-click the Syncfusion Essential Studio Online Installer setup file.
+1. Double-click the Syncfusion Essential Studio Offline Installer setup file.
 The Setup Wizard opens and extracts the package automatically.

     ![](WebInstaller/Step-by-Step-Installation_img1.png)

-    N> The Setup wizard extracts the syncfusion{platform}webinstaller_{version}.exe dialog, displaying the unzip operation of the package.
+    N> The Setup wizard extracts the syncfusionessentialstudiowebinstaller_{version}.exe dialog, displaying the unzip operation of the package.

-2. Welcome wizard of the Syncfusion Online Installer will be displayed.
+2. Welcome wizard of the Syncfusion Offline Installer will be displayed.
 Click Proceed.

    ![](WebInstaller/Step-by-Step-Installation_img2.png)